VanessaSingh/OpenModelica-Arduino-Windows/README.md

 # OpenModelica-Arduino-Windows
-Free library for interfacing Arduino using Modelica and Modelica_DeviceDrivers models.
+Free library for interfacing Arduino using Modelica and Modelica_DeviceDrivers models in Windows.
 There is support for serial port.

 ## Library description